AlgyJr/ios_guides/Using-Modal-Transitions.md

 #### Step 1: Create the Segue

-Ctrl-drag from the button to the view controller that you want to present modally, as show below.
+Ctrl-drag from the button to the view controller that you want to present modally, as shown below.

 ![Create Segue|700](http://i.imgur.com/HjGJq93.gif)